shannonrumsey/UCSC_RAG/ApplicationStation (ios app files)/README.md

 │   ├── ApplicationStation/
 │   │   ├── Assets.xcassets/
 │   │   ├── PreviewContent/
-│   │   ├── GeminiAPI.swift            # Contains all code related to fetching responses from Gemini API
+│   │   ├── GeminiAPI.swift
-│   │   ├── RagChat.swift              # Contains code for the UI interface where the user interacts with our model │   │   ├── RagAPI.swift               # Contains API calls to our local model
+│   │   ├── RagChat.swift
+│   │   ├── RagAPI.swift
-│   │   ├── SecretsFile.swift          # Connects to secrets.plist (not included in repo) to get our Gemini API key
+│   │   ├── SecretsFile.swift
-│   │   ├── DataManager.swift          # Contains backend code related to storing and fetching messages from FireBase
+│   │   ├── DataManager.swift
-│   │   ├── AuthManager.swift          # Contains all code regarding user authentication
+│   │   ├── AuthManager.swift
-│   │   ├── LoginView.swift            # Contains the UI for the login screen
+│   │   ├── LoginView.swift
-│   │   ├── CreateAccount.swift        # Contains UI for create account screen
+│   │   ├── CreateAccount.swift
-│   │   ├── MessageStruct.swift        # Contains code for the message struct (how messages are stored in Firebase) │   ├── ApplicationStationTests/
+│   │   ├── MessageStruct.swift
+│   ├── ApplicationStationTests/
 │   ├── ApplicationStationUITests/
 │   ├── ApplicationStation.xcodeproj/
 │── README.md

+### File Descriptions

+- **GeminiAPI.swift** – Contains all code related to fetching responses from the Gemini API.
+- **RagChat.swift** – Contains code for the UI interface where users interact with the model.
+- **RagAPI.swift** – Handles API calls to the local RAG model.
+- **SecretsFile.swift** – Connects to `secrets.plist` (not included in the repo) to retrieve the Gemini API key.
+- **DataManager.swift** – Backend logic for storing and fetching messages from Firebase.
+- **AuthManager.swift** – Manages user authentication.
+- **LoginView.swift** – UI for the login screen.
+- **CreateAccount.swift** – UI for the account creation screen.
+- **MessageStruct.swift** – Defines the structure for storing messages in Firebase.